Mowje/hpka/README.md

 * Everything is written in Big Endian
 * No encoding is used for key's elements
 * Lengths are expressed in bytes
 * For Ed22519, the chosen implementation (the SUPERCOP implementation) implies that by default the produced [signatures have the signed message concatenated to it](http://blog.mozilla.org/warner/files/2011/11/key-formats.png).
 In our case, this is useless data overhead, since the signed message can be "reconstructed" from the HPKA-Req header, the path and host values used in the HTTP request.
-Hence in HPKA we use deteched Ed25519 signatures (which are signatures without the signed message appended to it)
+Hence in HPKA we use detached Ed25519 signatures (which are signatures without the signed message prepended to it)

 __The Req payload is constructed as follows (in that order) :__

 * Version number : one byte.
 Only value for now: 0x01
 * UTC Unix Epoch (timestamp since 1-1-1970 00:00:00 UTC, in seconds) (8 bytes long)
 * Username.length (one byte)
-* Username
+* Username (Username.lenght bytes long)
 * ActionType (one byte)
 * Key type : one byte.
 Values possible are:
 	* 0x01 for ECDSA